neCodingNewbs/django_projects/django_checklist.md

   Regex stands for 'Regular Expressions' and are basically used to search for specific character patterns.
 Whatever type of programming you do, you'll need to be comfortable with regexes.
-Each language implements slightly differently, but once you've got the basic idea from here:
+Each language implements them slightly differently, but once you've got the basic idea from here:

   http://regexone.com/